Generic selectors

 Plants that are allowed to float in the fish tank will take on a more spreading, flattened appearance.
 This floating plant also developed a large interesting white, hanging root system.

 Indian Fern plants that are grown rooted in the substrate have broad, pale leaves arranged in a rosette from a single stem.
 Interestingly, these plants have two different types of fine leaves.
-Both smaller sterile leaves and larger fertile leaves can be found on the same plant.
+Both smaller sterile leaves and larger fertile leaves is found on the same plant.

 In very shallow aquariums, rooted Water Sprite plants will happily grow up and out of the tank water if left to grow to their full size of about 15 inches tall.